Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Results: Training and Evaluating Models

-In this subsection, we compare each learned parameterized model in their ability to generalize to longer time scales and different turbulent Mach numbers.
-Overall, we find the trend that as more SPH structure is included in the model, the better its ability to generalize, with the fully parameterized SPH model (Eq.~(\ref{eq:phys_wab})) using the parameterized smoothing kernel $W_2$ performing the best.
-Both quantitative and qualitative (as seen in Fig. \ref{fig:gen_t_qual_dns} demonstrating the future state predictions of the $u$-component of the velocity field) performance diagnostics are reported.
-We use the field based loss as a quantitative measure Fig. \ref{fig:lf_gen_over_time_mt} comparing each model over larger time scales and different turbulent Mach numbers.
-The error in translational and rotational symmetries are compared in Table \ref{table:rot_tran} which shows that as more SPH based structure is included, conservation of linear and angular momenta are enforced, as expected.
-Furthermore, the energy spectrum Fig. \ref{fig:ek_over_t_1}, acceleration pdf Fig. \ref{fig:comp_all_ga_mt_t}, and single particle statistics Fig. \ref{fig:sing_part_stats_all} are used to evaluate the statistical performance of each model as external diagnostics (not used in training).
-From which, we can conclude that the SPH informed model including the novel parameterized smoothing kernel $W_2$ (Eq.~(\ref{eq:phys_wab})) performs best at generalizing with respect to the quantitative and qualitative performance evaluations to larger time scales and different turbulent Mach numbers as well as enforcing physical symmetries (conservation of linear and angular momentum, seen in (Table \ref{table:rot_tran}) and improving interpretability.
+The shapes of the novel learned parameterized smoothing kernels are reported in Fig \ref{fig:comp_ws}.
+We use the field based loss normalized with respect to the total kinetic energy from DNS as a quantitative measure comparing each model over larger time scales and different turbulent Mach numbers as seen in Figs. \ref{fig:lf_gen_over_time_mt}, \ref{fig:lf_gen_over_time_mt_high}, \ref{fig:lf_gen_over_time_mt_low}.
+The errors in translational and rotational symmetries are recorded in Table \ref{table:rot_tran}, which shows that as more SPH based structure is included, conservation of linear and angular momenta is enforced.
+Furthermore, the single particle statistics, acceleration pdfs, and energy spectrum (as seen in Figs. \ref{fig:comp_w_ga_mt_t}, \ref{fig:comp_all_ga_mt_t}, \ref{fig:sing_part_stats_all}, and \ref{fig:ek_over_t_1} respectively) are used to evaluate the statistical performance of each model as external diagnostics (not used in training).
+The results in these figures show that the SPH informed model using the novel parameterized smoothing kernel $W_2$ (Eq.~(\ref{eq:phys_wab})) performs best at generalizing, with respect to the statistical and field based performance evaluations, to larger time scales and different turbulent Mach numbers, as well as enforces physical symmetries and improves interpretability over the less informed models.

-First, each parameterized reduced Lagrangian model is trained up to the Kolmogorov time scale by minimizing the field based loss, $L_f$, an efficient gradient based learning algorithm (as explained in Section \ref{sec:mixed_mode}) until an acceptable convergence is observed (as seen in Fig. \ref{fig:loss_conv}).
-Interpolation of each model onto the DNS data within the time scale seen in training can be seen in the $u-$component of velocity field snapshots in time separating the training window with the future state predictions (or generalization to longer time scales, up to the eddy turn over time) Fig. \ref{fig:gen_t_qual_dns}.